w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/08-migration.md

 - Try to achieve the smallest migration impact
   - Find the most similar cloud-based solution to a Hadoop cluster
   - Rethink applications (later) when you got the know-how
-- Identify a suitable budget, implement, refine later
+- Identify a suitable budget and refine it later
   - Wrong refinements can do a lot of damage

 # Migration